juliomrqz/vue-warehouse/README.md

 For questions and support, use the [Issues section][issues].

-You may also want to [follow the company suporting this project on Twitter][twitter].
+You may also want to [follow the company supporting this project on Twitter][twitter].

 ## Contributing